 Judging by past cases of successful economic development through industrial policy, there is serious doubt about the potential of such a 'derisking approach', due to the significant role that 'sticks' played in all successful cases.
 By relying heavily on 'carrots', governments put the speed of the transformation into the hands of private capital, whose main job is to seek profitability, not to fulfil other societal goals.
 Additionally, this approach is likely to lead to distributive outcomes that infringe on the capacity of the weakest members of society to engage in seeking a sustainable lifestyle.
-This is not only valid within a polity, but also on the global scale, leading to further capital transfer from governments of the Global South to private enterprises from the Global North.
-To overcome this, governments in the Global North need to start engaging in a reformation of the global and, in the case of Germany first and foremost, domestic macrofinancial architecture to create the fiscal space necessary to engage in the needed stateled green transformation process.
+This is not only valid within a polity, but also on the global scale, leading to further capital transfer from governments in the Global North need to start engaging in a reformation of the global and, in the case of Germany first and foremost, domestic macrofinancial architecture to create the fiscal space necessary to engage in the needed state-led green transformation process.